BulkThought/bulk-robot/README.md

     [Sat Feb 28 2015 12:38:27 GMT+0000 (GMT)] INFO Using default redis on localhost:6379
     bulk-robot>

-Then you can interact with bulkbot by typing `bulkbot help`.
+Then you can interact with bulk-robot by typing `bulkbot help`.

     bulk-robot> bulk-robot help
     bulk-robot animate me <query> - The same thing as `image me`, except adds [snip]